ablil/spring-starter-template/README.md

 **Github workflow**

-A Github workflow is configured to be triggered manually, and it expect a base url to run against it the tests (e.g, http://myremotesystem.com)
+A Github workflow is configured to be triggered manually, and it expects a base url to run against (e.g., http://myremotesystem.com)

+By default, the latest run reports are uploaded to GitHub artifact and GitHub page, can be accessed [here](https://ablil.github.io/spring-starter-template/)

 # Tips